decred/dcrdocs/docs/faq/proof-of-stake/general.md

 #### 10. What is hardfork voting?

-A more up-to-date version of this information, with a diagram, is available on [adgenda voting](/getting-started/user-guides/agenda-voting/) page.
+A more up-to-date version of this information, with a diagram, is available on [consensus rules voting](../../governance/consensus-rules-voting.md) page.

 Like any other cryptocurrency, Decred might need to hardfork at some point.